Rotator Cuff Injury Specialist

 Many rotator cuff injuries are treated by Dr. Provencher with an arthroscopic approach.
 During the procedure, tiny incisions are created in the injured area so Dr. Provencher can insert a small camera, and view the damaged area in great detail.
 After viewing the injured muscle-tendon unit, he will insert small, special surgical instruments, and repair the damaged area.
 Arthroscopic rotator cuff surgery provides numerous benefits to patients, including less pain, and a quicker return to activities.

-For more information on a rotator cuff injury, such as a rotator cuff tear, please contact Dr. Matthew Provencher, orthopedic shoulder specialist serving patients from the Vail, Aspen and Denver, Colorado area.
+For more information on a rotator cuff injury, such as a rotator cuff tear, please contact Dr. Matthew Provencher, orthopedic shoulder specialist serving patients from the Vail, Aspen, Colorado Springs and Denver, Colorado area.